JOIN OUR TEAM!

 Please click on the employment opportunities for application information:

-Licensed Therapist: DBT Specialty – OPEN UNTIL FILLED
+- Licensed Therapist: DBT Specialty – NOW HIRING; OPEN UNTIL FILLED

-DBT Training Position for Licensed or Pre-Licensed Therapist – POSITION FILLED
+- DBT Training Position for Licensed or Pre-Licensed Therapist – ACCEPTING APPLICATIONS FOR 2021

 For employment related questions, please email HR@instituteforgirlsdevelopment.com.